 Success is the ability to go from one failure to another with no loss of enthusiasm.
 Until you are committed, there is hesitancy, the chance to draw back, always ineffectiveness.
 The moment you definitely commit yourself, then providence moves, too.
 All sorts of things occur to help you that never would have otherwise occurred.
 Whatever you can do or dream you can do, begin it!
 Boldness has genius, power, and magic in it. – William Hutchison Murray, attributed to Goethe

-One of the few things we can control in life, is where to point our feet
+One of the few things we can control in life, unless we are drunk or drugged! is where to point our feet

 …and then what?
 As Abraham Maslow asked, do we step forward into growth, or back into safety?